Bafy78/dithering-in-octahedral/project_plan.md

 While existing surveys compare 16-bit Cartesian to 16-bit Octahedral, this comparison is effectively solved: Octahedral is mathematically superior.
 The open research question is: How much 'slack' does the superior distribution of Octahedral encoding provide?
 Can we cash in that efficiency to reduce the bit budget?

 Specifically, this paper aims to validate if **12-bit Octahedral encoding with Distortion-Weighted dithering** can replace standard 16-bit Cartesian encoding (RG8).
-This study compares an Analytical Jacobian weighting strategy against a Heuristic approximation to determine if the computational cost of exact derivatives is necessary to mitigate high-frequency aliasing artifacts, or if a low-ALU proxy suffices.
 We aim to prove that modulating noise amplitude based on geometric distortion allows us to free up 4 bits of memory per pixel converting objectionable quantization artifacts into perceptually acceptable high-frequency noise.

 ## Context & Terms